IBM-Bluemix-Docs/mass-data-migration/index.md

 **Prerequisites**

-These are the pieces of information you need to submit a Mass Data Migration request and complete the migration.
+Gather this information before you submit a Mass Data Migration request and complete the migration.

 1. Network settings for the Storage Device
    - Static IP address